tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted_Pt_2.md

 Her form shifted as she stood.
 Soft bones ground against one another, twisting and churning like stone in a mortar bowl beneath the flowing folds of her dress, black and soaked through with darker red.
 Her eyes never wavered.
 Two pools of milky white, threaded with vines of crimson, locked tight to mine.

 And from that day on, she was my shadow.

-Most cannot see the revenants that haunt them, the spirits that follow close in the still hours of the night.
+Most cannot see the revenants that haunt them outright, they can usually only see their manifestations.
 I’ve always been different in that way.
 Perhaps that’s why I was chosen to be a shopkeeper’s apprentice.

 I tried to throw the bracelet away.
 I couldn’t even sell it.
 No one would buy such a fine thing from a filthy street boy.
 They’d ask questions, call for the constables.